kkdev211/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model- It's a tree representation of HTML elements that allows you to manipulate the document.

 2. What is an event?

+An event are things that happen to HTML elements- click, scroll, hover

 3. What is an event listener?

+It is put on a element and given a call back, it sets up a function for specific event that is targeted.

 4. Why would we convert a NodeList into an Array?

+So you are able to use .forEach and .map to itirate over items passed through your function.

 5. What is a component?

+A component is DRY, reusable code that is part of a larger whole in your code.

 ### Git Set up